Pittvandewitt/Wavelet/docs/Features.md

----
-layout: default
-title: Features
-nav_order: 2
-permalink: Features
----

 # Features

 ## AutoEq

 The [AutoEq] feature contains precalculated results from jaakkopasanen's great work.
-Over 3300 entries are shipped with Wavelet and contain the optimal frequency response compensation for those specific headphone models.
+Over 3500 entries are shipped with Wavelet and contain the optimal frequency response compensation for those specific headphone models.

 - __Headphone model__ lets you search the database or view your previously selected headphones.
 Tap the search icon next to the title to add new listings or tap the x icon to remove an item if you selected the wrong one. *Make sure to only use the entry that is meant for your headphone model*.